Worried Lovers is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 If you are paranoid about being cheated on, you must try to understand and confront the source of your paranoia and comprehend that it’s likely an irrational fear.

-And if that fails, you can always rely on therapy to help you navigate through the depths of your fears.
+And if that fails, you can always rely on relationship coaching to help you navigate through the depths of your fears.